At the end of this activity, you will be able to:

 - Give an example of a PDSA cycle within health care

-Description: Don Goldmann, MD, the Chief Medical and Scientific Officer at IHI, has led dozens of improvement projects throughout his career.
+Don Goldmann, MD, Chief Medical and Scientific Officer at IHI, has led dozens of improvement projects throughout his career.
 He’s helped to reduce infection rates, decrease wait times, and improve communication among staff.
 He also likes growing cucumbers.